tanyaweaver/python-dev-accelerator/_sources/assignments/git_workflow.txt

 When you begin working collaboratively with other developers, the workflow with which you handle your changes becomes important.

-For this assignment, you'll be sitting down with your data structures partner and creating a step-by-step Git workflow.
+For this assignment, you'll be sitting down with your project team and creating a step-by-step Git workflow.
 The purpose of writing out a Git workflow is to keep yourself from making mindless mistakes, and also have a plan on keeping your git history and git branches neat and well-named.
 It may not seem essential with only 2 people working on a 2-file repository, but you'll want it badly when you're working with 5 people on a complex project during project week.

 Tasks
 =====